We Can Help You Help Your Employees

 - Nearly 77% of illegal drug users are employed in full and part-time jobs.

-- Alcohol and drug abuse cost American businesses roughly $81 billion dollars in lost productivity in just one year.
-(U.S. Department of Labor)
+- Alcohol and drug abuse cost American businesses roughly $81 billion dollars in lost productivity in just one year. (source)

 - Absenteeism, increased health care costs and decreased productivity due to alcohol and other substance abuse costs companies $1,000 per employee per year.

-Call our professional Outreach Team at 1-800-863-1453.
-They will be happy to direct you to the most appropriate resources or customize a complimentary workplace training that fits your unique needs.
-See our outreach page here.
+Our professional Outreach team will be happy to direct you to the most appropriate resources or customize a complimentary workplace training that fits your unique needs.

 If you do not already have one, we encourage you to implement a workplace policy about substance use and gambling activities in the workplace.
 Encourage employees to reach out to receive help if they feel they have a problem or someone they love has a problem.